beakerbrowser/beaker/README.md

     - [ ] show item sizes
     - [ ] render README.md ?
   - dat://
+    - [ ] If index.html does not exist, but the archive was found, redirect to view-dat://
     - [ ] solve issue causing slow sync
     - [ ] add webrtc as a transport